dimitri/pgloader/docs/pgloader.rst

     debug data processing, transformation function and specific type casting.

+    .. note:: **v4:** fully implemented.
+When a table copy fails and ``--on-error-stop`` is set, the error is re-raised out of the worker thread, which causes the worker pool to propagate the exception and abort any remaining tables that have not yet started.

 --self-upgrade <directory>

     Specify a <directory> where to find pgloader sources so that one of the very first things it does is dynamically loading-in (and compiling to machine code) another version of itself, usually a newer one like a very recent git checkout.

+    .. note:: **v4: removed.** pgloader v4 is distributed as a single self-contained JAR.
+There is no Lisp runtime to reload sources into.
+       To upgrade, replace the JAR file.
+The ``--self-upgrade`` flag exits with an error in v4.

 --no-ssl-cert-verification